RiyaShah18/Pharma_Data_Analysis/README.md

 -Evaluation of total revenue by sales teams over the four-year period.
 -Growth analysis of managers' performance on a year-over-year basis.

-This comprehensive analysis offers valuable insights into the company's sales trends, product distribution, and employee performance
+This comprehensive analysis offers valuable insights into the company's sales trends, product distribution, and employee performance.